 Tax Tips for Last-Minute Filers

-There are a few instances that require on-time filing even if you don’t owe.
-For example, if you converted a traditional IRA to a Roth in 2014, you have until Oct.
-15, 2015, to undo the conversion and avoid paying taxes on it—but only if you file your 2014 return by April 15 or request an extension.
+There are a few other instances where late filing could hurt you, even if you don’t owe the government money.
+If you converted a traditional individual retirement account into a Roth IRA in 2015, you have until October 17 to undo the transaction and avoid paying taxes on it.
+But to qualify, you must file your 2015 tax return by April 18 or request an extension.

 In addition, you should file a tax return or request an extension if you received an advanced premium tax credit to help pay for health insurance purchased through a state exchange, says Barbara Weltman, a spokeswoman for J.K.
 Lasser’s Your Income Tax 2016.
 You must also fill out Form 8962, which will be used to reconcile the amount of household income you projected when you applied for the subsidy with your actual income.
 If you don’t file your return (or request an exemption), you could be denied a subsidy during the next open enrollment period, Weltman says.